Active case

 Our history representing veterans

-We have represented veterans in litigation concerning:
+We have represented veterans and their families in litigation concerning:

 - Exposure to asbestos and other toxic materials